naturalatlas/tilestrata/README.md

 ### Writing Providers

 Providers are responsible for building tiles.
-The `registerProvider` method expects an object containing a `serve` method, and optionally an `init` method.
+A provider must define a `serve` method and optionally an `init` method that is called when the server starts.

 ```js
 module.exports = function(options) {